Canon 1300D vs T3i

 Review summary: Canon 1300D vs T3i

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1300D and the Canon T3i?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 1300D: